bhj/KaraokeEternal/README.md

 ### Player

-Just another name for the app when it's in "player" mode.
-Designed for a browser to run in fullscreen, usually on the system handling audio/video (see **Audio Input** below).
-A desktop-class browser is recommended due to limitations in mobile browsers' fullscreen API support.
-The player doesn't have to run on the same system as the server.
+Just another name for the app in "player" mode.
+It's designed to run fullscreen in a desktop-class browser, usually on the system handling a room's audio/video (see **Audio Input** below).
+The Player works on the current versions of these (desktop) browsers:

+- Chrome
+- Firefox
+- Safari
+- Edge

+Internet Explorer is not supported.

 ### Rooms